-Is 500 bucks enough for high-quality riflescope?
+Is 500 bucks enough for a high-quality riflescope?
 Considering that some rifle scopes cost upwards of $2000, $500 looks like a very small amount to spend on a rifle scope.
-But do you really need a 2000 dollar Swarovski to be a good hunter?
+But do you really need a 2000 dollar, Swarovski, to be a good hunter?

-Truth is even with $500 or a bit more, less than $600 you can find a great quality optic.
-More importantly, rifles scopes priced under $500 are more practical for hunting than their high-end 2000 dollar counterparts.
-So which is the best rifle scope under 500?
+The truth is even with $500 or a bit more, less than $600 you can find a great quality optic.
+More importantly, rifles scopes priced under $500 and $600 are more practical for hunting than their high-end 2000 dollar counterparts.
+So which is the best rifle scope under 500 and 600?

 There are quite a number of rifle scopes that can stake a claim to being the best.
 To make things easier for you, I have narrowed down the list to eight.
 I have handpicked these eight because of their performance and the extra perks some offer.